tscanlin/developers.optimizely.com/src/content/integrations/index.md

 <h3 id="track-your-integration">4.
 Make your integration trackable</h3>

-By making your integration trackable by Optimizely we can evaluate which API functions are the most valuable to our partners.
-It is important for Optimizely to know which integration is being used by out customers.
+By making your integration trackable by Optimizely, we can evaluate which API functions are the most valuable to our partners.
+It is important for Optimizely to know which integrations are being used by which of our customers.
 Making your integration trackable is easy.
-If you use the REST api, make sure you use OAuth 2.0 to authenticate.
+If you use the REST API, make sure you use OAuth 2.0 to authenticate.
 If you use the JavaScript API, follow the instructions in the [Tracking integrations](/integrations/#tracking-integrations) section.

 <h3 id="submit-integration-for-qa">5.
 Submit integration for QA</h3>